prakharcipher/mirror-chat/README.md

 4) npm start

+Please Use :

+Username = Prakhar
+Password = 12345678

 Please note - The App is made over create-react-app package and runs on port 3000

 Use Node Version 10.13.0 or above